How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 After adopting Soloinsight’s CloudGate PIAM:

-Physical access policies were standardized and enforced via the Zero Trust model.
+Access policies were standardized and enforced via Zero Trust automation.

-The network passed HIPAA, OSHA, and Joint Commission audits with zero critical findings.
+The network passed HIPAA and Joint Commission audits with zero critical findings.

 The Future: PIAM Will Power Next-Generation Smart Healthcare Security